agile-ts/documentation/docs/Interfaces.md

 #### `timestamp`

-By setting the timestamp property to `true`, each log will have a timestamp representing the time it was logged.
+If `true`, a timestamp is added before each log message.
+This timestamp represents the time the message was logged.
 ```ts {2}
 const logger = new Logger({
     timestamp: true